 A quick review:

-After reading (Keiser et al. 2007)the paper by Keiser et al. (2007) [please give the full citation in Bibliography at the end of the summary.] describing the Similarity ensemble approach (SEA), which is used to predict binding based on chemical similarity of ligands, it appeared that in the process of creating the statistical model, the reasoning behind some of the steps was lacking or not provided.
+After reading (Keiser et al. 2007) describing the Similarity ensemble approach (SEA), which is used to predict binding based on chemical similarity of ligands, it appeared that in the process of creating the statistical model, the reasoning behind some of the steps taken was lacking or not provided.

 In creating the statistical model, the following outline was followed: